malcock1/forgerock/README.md

 ## How to deploy

-1. Ensure Ansible is installed on the deployment machine. you can following the installation instructions for your Operating system https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html
+1. Ensure Ansible is installed on the deployment machine.
+You can following the installation instructions for your Operating system [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 2. Ensure the following Python dependencies are met by running the following command:
   `# pip install openshift PyYAML`
 3. Clone this repository